TevaJalink/EKS-Deployment/README.md

 6. PDB - pod distribution budget is used the limit the amount of unavailable pods.
 7. Cluster Autoscaler - used to scale the cluster nodes if needed.
 8. Network Policy - used to limit the access to the nginx deployment pods.

+## Execution Steps
+Follow the following order to execute the solution.

+1. Pull the repository using git commands.
+2. Optional - create a remote state block.
+3. run terrafomr init to initialize terraform.
+4. run terraform apply.